Gummies vs Capsules: What Manufacturers See

 For gummies, packaging decisions can't be an afterthought.
 Because gummies exchange moisture with their environment, the bottle, closure, liner, headspace, and any moisture management strategy must match the gummy's moisture behavior.

-When packaging is mismatched, the product can drift in ways that look like “manufacturing problems,” even if the line ran perfectly.
-The most common packaging-driven gummy issues are:
+When packaging is mismatched, the product can drift in ways that look like manufacturing problems, even if the line ran perfectly.
+The most common packaging-driven gummy issues are clumping in the bottle, sweating and sticky surfaces, hardening over time, and faster sensory changes under temperature cycling.

-Capsules still need smart packaging, but they’re generally less moisture-active as a dosage form, so the consequences are often less dramatic.
+Capsules still need smart packaging, but they're generally less moisture-active, so the consequences are often less dramatic.

 Micro Risk: Gummies Behave More Like Foods